 “The idea first came to us when we were studying ‘het nieuwe telen’ (a new method of growing plants), when we saw how large screen ventilators were used to move dry air from above the screen to below it.
 It was a good solution, but in our opinion, it was a solution which – in its current form – is no longer appropriate, as it requires quite a few adjustments to the greenhouse and also intercepts a lot of light.
 So we then started brainstorming with a few colleagues about how things could be done differently and more effectively, and we came up with several options.
 One of them was the idea of using the steel structure of the greenhouse in a smart way to move dry air.
 It’s an idea that doesn’t require any adjustments to the screen and significantly reduces light interception.”

-“After further developing our idea, we asked Wageningen University & Research (WUR) to conduct a feasibility study.
+So moving dry air from above the screen can be done more smartly if you know how to make use of the structure of the greenhouse itself?“That's right, especially if you combine it with modern IoT technology.”“After further developing our idea, we asked Wageningen University & Research (WUR) to conduct a feasibility study.
 The results of this study confirmed that enough air could be transported through the columns of a greenhouse to help significantly improve greenhouse climate.”

 “Incorporating small ventilators into the columns of the greenhouse enabled us to effectively move dry air from above the screen.
 Because these ventilators are integrated in each column, we then began to think about the impact they could have if they were to operate entirely independently by means of cleverly placed sensors.”